 One day my family and I were sitting at the dining room table eating lunch together.
 We were eating chicken, and I asked the question, “Which came first—the chicken, or the egg?”
 My son who was eight years old spoke up very quickly and said, “The egg!”
 Wondering why he seemed so confident in his answer, I asked, “Why do you say that?”
 He replied, “Because we had eggs for breakfast!”

 I suppose I should have been more specific when I asked the question!… Read more

 It seems that Satan has done an excellent job convincing people that the Bible is too large and intimidating.
 Many never begin reading the Bible, because they are intimidated by its size.
 Is the Bible really an insurmountable obstacle which cannot be conquered?
 Do Christians today have enough time to devote to reading such a “large” book?
 If one were to compare time spent engaged in popular forms of entertainment versus the time it takes to read the Bible, what would he find?… Read more

 In today’s “politically correct” world, most people do not want to hear anyone saying that someone else’s beliefs are wrong.
 This is a controversial subject that is often avoided at all costs.
 Many years ago, when Billy Graham was asked why he does not preach more on baptism, he said it was too controversial.
-In the days of Christ’s earthly ministry and the early days of the church, men did not avoid subjects that were “too controversial.”
-The message of Christ was extremely offensive to the non-believing Pharisees, but notice Jesus’ reaction to this: “Then came his disciples, and said unto him, Knowest thou that the Pharisees were offended, after they heard this saying?… Read more
+In the days of Christ’s earthly ministry and the early days of the church, men did not avoid subjects that were “too controversial.” … Read more

-Maybe you have seen something similar to this on the Internet:
+Maybe you have seen something similar to this online: